 Through the Foundation’s Award Program, funds are available to teachers, clubs, students, and parents for use in educational endeavors that benefit students in Ankeny and reach beyond the regular budget limitations of the school system.
 There is one granting period per year, and the Foundation has awarded educational grants to more than 583 projects totaling over $285,000.

-Please see below for further grant information and application instructions (a link to the application can be found above).
+Please see below for further grant information and application instructions.
 Please use a separate form for each grant request.

 Restricted Grants Available

 Various Foundation donors have provided funding for grants meeting the stipulations set by the donor.
 These grant stipulations are described below.
 Please note, it is not necessary to identify which grant you are applying for on your application.
 When scoring grant applications, the committee takes into account whether the application qualifies based on the restrictions noted below, and awards the grants

 - Care Initiatives Grant - Donated by Care Initiatives in honor of Keith Hopkins.
 Grants totaling $1,000 per year are available for programs connecting students with the elderly.